3716 Barreville Rd / Crystal Lake, IL

 On The Record

 I am a life long resident of McHenry County.
 With my experience as Highway Commissioner and problem solving I will serve the residents well in District 3.
-I am knowledgeable about the issues affecting McHenry County.
-Property taxes, traffic congestion, zoning and water shed protection.
-As a County Board member I will take a common sense approach to the issues that affect the residents of McHenry County
+I am knowledgeable about the issues affecting McHenry County such as property taxes, traffic congestion, zoning and water shed protection.
+I would never support building a power plant in a residential area and I would never vote for an ordinance that takes away people’s property rights.
+If elected to the County Board I would like to be the liaison between the County Board and the Veterans Assistance Commission of McHenry County.
+I am a retired veteran and I understand the needs of the veterans in McHenry County.
+As a County Board member I will take a common sense approach to the issues that affect the residents of McHenry County.

 Extend provisions in 605 ILCS 5/6-501 which has expired, to allow funds to assist non-dedicated subdivision roads platted before July 23, 1959 to become part of the township road district.
 The funding comes from taxes collected from a non-dedicated subdivision to make improvements that meet the criteria to become a part of the township road district.
 I would also like to see changes to the Illinois Highway Code to allow the County to spend motor fuel tax and other tax money to help the non-dedicated subdivisions make the improvements needed to become part of a municipality.
 I would also like to see legislation for the county to maintain local control and protest state and federal unfunded mandates.